 At the Jun.
-3 Annual Meeting, UUCF members will elect other members to leadership positions on the Board of Directors, the Endowment Fund Committee and the Nominating Committee.
+3, 2018, Annual Meeting, UUCF members elected the following new leaders to serve on the Board of Directors, the Endowment Fund Committee and the Nominating Committee.
 All terms of office will begin on Jul.
 1, 2018.
 The length of the terms is included below.

 Board of Directors – 3-Year Terms